gsa-oes/office-of-evaluation-sciences/_projects/1738-increasing-vaccine-uptake-among-seniors.md

 ## How did the evaluation work?

 Individuals were randomly assigned to a month in which they received the postcard reminder, October, November, December, or January.
 In addition to month, individuals were block-randomized according to their vaccination history.

-October, November, and December are treated as three treatment arms; January is the control.
-Outcomes recorded after the January postcards were sent were not considered in the study.
-October outcomes are considered as representing the effect of the treatment because they reflect the full effect of the postcard reminder during the study period.
+This study has three treatment arms based on when the postcard was sent: October, November, and December.
+Individuals randomized to receive the postcard reminder in January were considered the control group, as vaccinations rates were analyzed for the full sample excluding vaccinations post-January.

 ## What was the impact?